sgarriga/slowrx-cli/README.md

 ======
 Slowrx is an excellent SSTV decoder for Linux created by Oona Räisänen (OH2EIQ [at] sral.fi).<br>
 http://windytan.github.io/slowrx/<br>
-Unfortunately it uses a GTK GUI and reads audio from a soundcarwhile I wanted to convert prior WAV recordings on a headless Raspberry Pi.<br>
+Unfortunately it uses a GTK GUI and reads audio from a soundcard, while I wanted to convert prior WAV recordings on a headless Raspberry Pi.<br>

-slowrx-cli is a hack that runs on the command line (no GUI), reads a 44100 samples per second WAV file, and writes a BMP.
-I don't think I've broken anything but, so far, I have not tested all the SSTV modes Oona coded for.
+slowrx-cli is a hack that runs on the command line (no GUI), reads a 44100 Hz WAV file, and writes a BMP.
+I don't think I've broken anything but I have not tested all the SSTV modes Oona coded for.

 Requirements
 ------------